papb/jsonify-error/README.md

 # Example usage: promises

-For better error logs of unhandled errors in promises, the recommended solution is to **use the sibling module, [better-promise-error-log](better-promise-error-log)**.
+For better error logs of unhandled errors in promises, the recommended solution is to **use the sibling module, [better-promise-error-log][better-promise-error-log]**.
 But if you insist, you can do:

 ```javascript
 var jsonifyError = require("jsonify-error");